ci-compass/cicf/week02-python-and-jupyter/README.md

 - https://colab.research.google.com/github/ci-compass/cicf/blob/main/week02-python-and-jupyter/3-python-packages.ipynb
 - https://colab.research.google.com/github/ci-compass/cicf/blob/main/week02-python-and-jupyter/4-plot-ligo-data.ipynb

-To run the cells, you will have to sign using a Google account.
+To run the cells, you will have to sign in using a Google account.

-However, note that you won't be able to run commands such as `pip` and `wget` in a Colab terminal as we discuss here: in order to be able to use a terminal, Colab requires a paid plan.
+However, note that you won't be able to run commands such as `pip` and `wget` in a Colab terminal as we discuss here: In order to be able to use a terminal, Colab requires a paid plan.
 So you probably won't be able to run all the cells in the third and fourth notebooks.